XMPie Scripting Plugin SDK

 Introduction

-Assume that you are working with a graphic designer who does not own XMPie software.
-The designer is creating some static InDesign documents that you wish to automatically link to a data source or plan file and place ADORs or content objects into the design.
+Assume that you have InDesign and uCreate Print installed yourself, but you are working with a graphic designer who does not own any XMPie software.
+The designer regularly creates some static InDesign documents that you wish to automatically link to a data source or plan file and place ADORs or content objects into the design instead of doing this manually every time you get a new document from the designer.

 The designer can create the InDesign document and mark placeholders in the design where content objects should be placed.
-In the text, they can write the content object name surrounded by angle brackets (“<” and “>”).
-For example, the opening sentence in a mailer may look like this:
+In the text, they can write the content object name surrounded by a specific character to represent placeholders.
+For example, if using “<” and “>”, the opening sentence in a mailer may look like this:

 Hello <Salutation> <First Name>,